Research

 Marta Gomez-Chiarri, URI Aquaculture/Fisheries

-In recognition of fishing at coastal access points as important within traditional food networks, researchers from the University of Rhode Island have partnered with the Center for Southeast Asians of Rhode Island and the Refugee Dream Center to better understand the usage and barriers for shore fishers from marginalized racial/ethnic groups.
+In recognition of fishing at coastal access points as important within traditional food networks, researchers from the University of Rhode Island have partnered with the Center for Southeast Asians of Rhode Island and the Refugee Dream Center to better understand the usage and barriers for shore fishers.

-The proposed project will characterize how marginalized ethnic and racialized (MER) communities seek to improve their food security and overall well-being by fishing public coastal spaces in Rhode Island.
+The proposed project will characterize how different communities seek to improve their food security and overall well-being by fishing public coastal spaces in Rhode Island.

-Moreover, this project will identify areas of disconnect between government agencies and MER groups, including fishing regulation and licensing, public health advisories, and community knowledge and perceptions of environmental quality and risks.
+Moreover, this project will identify areas of disconnect between government agencies and shore fishers, including fishing regulation and licensing, public health advisories, and community knowledge and perceptions of environmental quality and risks.

-The results of this study will open new, equitable policy opportunities that strategically reduce barriers to coastal access for MER groups, recognize the contributions of locally-caught fish to local and regional food security, and foster local food system resilience by highlighting underutilized species and markets.
+The results of this study will open new, policy opportunities that strategically reduce barriers to coastal access, recognize the contributions of locally-caught fish to local and regional food security, and foster local food system resilience by highlighting underutilized species and markets.

 Sea Urchin Aquaculture